jafaryor/algorithms-and-data-structures/src/advanced/polynomial.md

 As we can see the best representations to work with are coefficient and point-value representations.

-In order to implement all operation in less than `θ(n^2)` time, we meed as algorithm that could convert coefficient representation to point-value representation and vise-versa.
+In order to implement all operation in less than `θ(n^2)` time, we need an algorithm that could convert coefficient representation to point-value representation and vise-versa.
 This algorithm is called __Fast Fourier Transformation (FFT)__ and it runs in `θ(n * lgn)`.

 ### Fast multiplication of polynomials in coefficient form
 Given the FFT, we have the following `θ(n * lgn)`-time procedure for multiplying two polynomials `A(x)` and `B(x)` of degree-bound `n`, where the input and output representations are in coefficient form.
 We assume that `n` is a power of `2`; we can always meet this requirement by adding high-order zero coefficients.